 But in 2015 FBA was, for the first time, commissioned to contribute to one of the strategies – the strategy for Sweden’s development cooperation with the Democratic Republic of Congo.
 Since then, FBA’s role in Sweden’s development aid has grown, and now includes several long-term assignments to contribute to peacebuilding in countries affected by armed conflict, or transitioning from war to peace.

-As of today, FBA is tasked with working with nine countries and one region within the realm of Sweden’s development cooperation:
+As of today, FBA is tasked with working with ten countries and three region within the realm of Sweden’s development cooperation:

 Afghanistan